vangoghynot/UefiResources/Tools/PLC/v1.0.1.2/README.md

 Unzip password is **_plc_**

 + Add Command Line option -noerrpause
-  "No Error Pause" option is added
+  <br>"No Error Pause" option is added

 + Add Serial Port ReadTimeOut/WriteTimeout Parameter
-  Add Serial Port ReadTimeOut/WriteTimeOut setting in Configuration
+  <br>Add Serial Port ReadTimeOut/WriteTimeOut setting in Configuration
+  <br>The default value for both are 50.
+If you experience the data lost issue, change them to 500~2000.

 + Uefi Variable Dump
-  Add Hex view title to link to the variable name
+  <br>Add Hex view title to link to the variable name

 + Acpi Table Dump
-  Add hex data dump
+  <br>Add hex data dump

 # Experimental Function
 Type **'tonyacpi'** in command box to open the test function "ACPI Table dump"